Code-Institute-Submissions/v-choco/README.md

 KEY | VALUE
 --- | -----
-DATABASE_URL | Your Postgres Database URL
+DATABASE_URL | Your Postgres database url
 SECRET_KEY | Your secret key that you used for your Django project STRIPE_PUBLIC_KEY | Obtained from Stripe STRIPE_SECRET_KEY | Obtained from Stripe